compose-spec/compose-spec/spec.md

 ### memswap_limit

 `memswap_limit` defines the amount of memory the container is allowed to swap to disk.
-This is a modifier attribute that only has meaning if [`memory`](#memor) is also set.
-Using swap allows the container to write excess memory requirements to disk when the container has exhausted all the memory that is available to it.
+This is a modifier attribute that only has meaning if [`memory`](deploy.md#memory) is also set.
+Using swap lets the container write excess memory requirements to disk when the container has exhausted all the memory that is available to it.
 There is a performance penalty for applications that swap memory to disk often.

 - If `memswap_limit` is set to a positive integer, then both `memory` and `memswap_limit` must be set. `memswap_limit` represents the total amount of memory and swap that can be used, and `memory` controls the amount used by non-swap memory.
 So if `memory`="300m" and `memswap_limit`="1g", the container can use 300m of memory and 700m (1g - 300m) swap.
-- If `memswap_limit` is set to 0, the setting must be ignored, and the value is treated as unset.
+- If `memswap_limit` is set to 0, the setting is ignored, and the value is treated as unset.
 - If `memswap_limit` is set to the same value as `memory`, and `memory` is set to a positive integer, the container does not have access to swap.
-See Prevent a container from using swap.
 - If `memswap_limit` is unset, and `memory` is set, the container can use as much swap as the `memory` setting, if the host container has swap memory configured.
 For instance, if `memory`="300m" and `memswap_limit` is not set, the container can use 600m in total of memory and swap.
 - If `memswap_limit` is explicitly set to -1, the container is allowed to use unlimited swap, up to the amount available on the host system.